 2. Find Alternatives To Your Cravings

 A very good way to manage emotional eating is to divert your attention from it by consciously adopting other alternates.
-When you sense the craving to eat something but realize that
+When you sense the craving to eat something but realize that you are not actually hungry, check out the below options.

 - Take a walk